 Keyless Entry and Proximity Keys

 Rummaging for keys is a real hassle, and thankfully most newer car models offer both keyless entry and proximity keys.
-This simple feature can be very handy and time saving.
+This is one of the simple features to look for when buying a converted car that can be very handy and time saving.

 If your car is without keyless entry, there are other options readily available to you, including smartphone control.